jeffwhite-619/jwnode/README.md

 - Arduino (for writing code, I still use it for powering the HC-05)
 - MicroPython
 - any of the other ESP8266 boards (ESP-1, etc)
-- MQTTfx, or node-red, or a number of other programs capable of brokering mqtt transmissions
+- MQTTfx, or node-red, or a number of other programs capable of brokering MQTT transmissions

 I also recommend getting more than one NodeMCU and HC-05 module, as the likelihood of getting 2 bad chips is pretty slim.
 Out of 4 NodeMCUs I purchased, one was toast.